connergroth/EcoVision/backend/app/readME.md

-# RecycleVision API
+# EcoVision API

-A FastAPI backend for the RecycleVision application, providing image detection, user history, and leaderboard functionalities.
+A FastAPI backend for the EcoVision application, providing image detection, user history, and leaderboard functionalities.

 ## Features